 - The subject is YOU.
 This may be the hardest for teenage writers to grasp – for many years, you’ve been taught to write about literature and history, learning how to compare and contrast, as well as analyze others’ work and opinions.
 For this very special assignment, we’re asking you to do something completely different – focus on yourself.
 THIS IS HARD!
 But college essays that don’t make the reader walk away wanting to meet the writer are wasted opportunities.
 Your college essays need to have YOUR experiences, YOUR personality, YOUR voice.

 Most importantly, your college essay should sound like you.
 It should be conversational, the way you speak.
-It should sound like your voice.
+It should sound like you, and it should reflect your personal experience.

 Does grammar matter in college essays?